jaykay12/tech/_posts/2021-10-18-circuitbreaker.md

 - that falls under the `sustainable design patterns` category.

-- Used in microservices architecture where different services interacting with each other over a network, and circuit breaker protects them from cascading failures to enhance the resiliency and fault tolerance of a distributed system.
+- Used in microservices architecture where multiple services interact with each other over a network, and CB protects them from cascading failures to enhance the resiliency and fault tolerance of a distributed system.

-- Protective and safety mechanism that prevents your application from continuously making requests to a service that has problems or is down.
+- Protective and safety mechanism that prevents your application from continuously making requests to a service that has got some problems or is down.

-- Prevents a cascade of failures in a distributed system by monitoring the health of external services and breaking the connection if they are unhealthy.

 In a microservices architecture, services have to communicate with each other.
 Sometimes, there can be service failures, or it takes significant time to respond to requests due to network connectivity issues.

-A microservices architecture consists of a large number of interconnected microservices.
 So, a failure of a single microservice can have a cascading effect on all microservices and can significantly affect system availability.

 ### Working